bienary/MERN-WEB-STACK/README.md

 vim api.js
 ```

--Type the below code in the file.
+- Type the below code in the file.

 ```
 const express = require ('express');